Post-9/11 Veterans Educational Assistance Act of 2008: Controversies

 Although the bill is widely considered an important piece of legislation, some flaws in the new GI Bill have been noted.

 Perhaps the largest controversy has been the distribution of GI Bill funds to for-profit colleges.
-In 2014, CBS News reported that eight of the top ten schools for GI Bill funding were for-profit colleges, including a failing Corinthian Colleges.
+In 2014, CBS News reported that eight of the top ten schools for GI Bill funding were for-profit colleges, including the collapsing Corinthian Colleges, which ceased operations the following year.

 In 2019, NBC News reported that reduced oversight of for-profit colleges would lead to greater power for for-profit schools to prey on veterans.
 The report highlighted abuses by Ashford University, Full Sail University, University of Phoenix, and Colorado Technical University.